-Auvanceu ARP Cache Timeout When the unit communicates with another device on the network, it adds an entry into its ARP table.
+uvanceu ARP Cache Timeout When the unit communicates with another device on the network, it adds an entry into its ARP table.
 ARP Cache timeout defines the number of seconds (1-600) before it refreshes this table.
 TCP Keepalive TCP Keepalive time defines how many seconds the unit waits during an inactive connection before checking its status.
 If the unit does not receive a response, it drops that connection.
-Enter a value between 0 and 60 seconds.
+Enter a value between 0 and 65 seconds.
 0 disables keepalive.
-Monitor Mode @ Bootup Select Disable to disable the entry into the monitor mode via the 'yyy' or 'xx1' key sequence at startup.
+Monitor Mode @ Bootup Select Disable to disable the entry into the monitor mode via the yyy or xx1 key sequence at startup.
 This command prevents the unit from entering monitor mode by interpreting the stream of characters that are received during the device server's initialization at startup.
 CPU Performance Mode Select the WiPort's performance mode.
 Higher performance settings require more energy.
-Regular is 48 Mhz, High is 88 Mhz.
+Low is 26 Mhz.
+Regular is 48 Mhz; High is 88 Mhz.
 The default is Regular .
-New screen has only high and regular.
 HTTP Server Port This option allows the configuration of the web server port number.
 The valid range is 1-65535 .
 The default HTTP server port number is 80 .
 MTU Size The Maximum Transmission Unit (MTU) is the largest physical packet size a network can transmit for TCP and UDP.
 Enter between 512 and 1400 bytes.
 The default is 1400 bytes.